 The present investigation was based on the primary data.
 The data on various aspects of the study were collected from personal interviewed with the help of specially designed scheduled.
 The data pertains to the year 2024-2025.

-RESULT AND DISCUSSION
+3. RESULT AND DISCUSSION

-Constraints about silage feeding practices in cattle management
+3.1 Constraints about silage feeding practices in cattle management

-Table 1 Constraints faced by cattle owners
+Table 1.
+Constraints faced by cattle owners